Cybereason/Invoke-WMILM/README.md

 ## Parameters
 * Target - Name or IP of target machine
 * Type - The type of technique to use
+* Protocol - Decides between the DCOM and Wsman (WinRM) protocols as the underlying transport.
+Default is DCOM
 * Name - For techniques creating named objects (services, tasks etc.)
 * Command - Executable to run
 * CommandArgs - Arguments to the executable